chenmiaomiao/eca/README.md

 # Dimension reduction

 In the history folder, with the corresponding MAGIC and WORK MAGIC code, we can find the obtained  EFM *P* , ECMM *LL*.
 In the 2-fold ECAN, EFM and ECMM has suffix a number indicating the corresponding fold.
 The RaDO or ReDO all belong to the 1st fold.
-In ECAN, the identity operator is installed every other fold since two consecutive dimension operators is trival.
+In ECAN, the identity operator is installed every other fold since two consecutive dimension operators in a row are trival.

 ## Dimension reduction with ECA